AWS-Security-Portfolio/ec2-hardening/README.md

 ## Objectives

-- Launch an EC2 instance using secure defaults
+- Launch an EC2 instance using secure defaults.
 - Apply a Security Group allowing only necessary traffic (SSH, HTTP, HTTPS)
-- Attach an IAM role with minimum permissions required for SSM management
+- Attach an IAM role with minimum permissions required for SSM management.
-- Enforce use of AWS Systems Manager Session Manager instead of public SSH access
+- Enforce use of AWS Systems Manager Session Manager instead of public SSH access.
-- Harden the operating system by disabling root login, password authentication, and ensuring system patching
+- Harden the operating system by disabling root login, password authentication, and ensuring system patching.
-- Enable system auditing with `auditd`
+- Enable system auditing with `auditd`.

 ---